-Eventually I’d tracked it down to a birch planted in the hedge below our apple trees, just about to burst into blossom (another very late year, as in 2013).
+Eventually I’d tracked it down to a birch planted in the hedge below our apple trees, which are just about to burst into blossom in another very late year, as in 2013.
 But in spite of the thin dressing of bright green leaves on the birch’s twiggy frame, it took ages for me to spot the songster – a small robin sized bird.
 A few sessions with the camcorder had me capturing decent sequences of its wonderfully long, lyrical phrases, but having hopeless bird knowledge, I emailed a fellow gardener who is also an experienced ornithologist.
-So many thanks to Colin, who nailed it in one from my simple descriptions of the bird’s habits of flitting from bush to bush – usually quite low down, and singing its heart out.
+So, many thanks to Colin, who nailed it in one from my simple descriptions of the bird’s habits of flitting from bush to bush – usually quite low down, and singing its heart out.

-For once sound seems the dominant sensory awareness in the garden, even trumping the scents from the Viburnum, and first opening stems of Lily of The Valley, and the visual impact from the Camassia and Crab apple flowers.
+For once, sound seems the dominant sensory awareness in the garden, even trumping the scents from the Viburnum x burkwoodii ‘Anne Russell’, and first opening stems of lily of the valley, and the visual impact from the Camassia and crab apple flowers.

 Was this sane?

-An SNP/Labour coalition was, we were told, the most predicted outcome.
+An SNP/Labour coalition was, we were told, the most popular pundit and pollster predicted outcome.

 As we now know, it was a very shrewd punt.

-A benefit of our livestock build up over the last 3 years, is that we now have access to reasonable quantities of both poultry and sheep manure.
-Within our revamped lambing area, we have a significant quantity of sheep/hay soiled bedding.
+A benefit of our livestock build-up over the last 3 years, is that we now have access to reasonable quantities of both poultry and sheep manure.
+Within our revamped lambing area, we have a significant quantity of sheep dung, soiled hay bedding.
 Obviously laden with grass seed, I decided the best use of this was to rework our hot bed idea for squash and courgette growing.
 We’re now well on the way, though it’s still far too cold to contemplate planting anything out yet.

-But my bottle bank idea (which I wrote about last year, click here for more on the possible benefits) has also been rejigged.
+But my bottle bank idea (which I wrote about last year, click here for more on the possible benefits), has also been rejigged.
 Out have gone all the opaque 1 litre milk bottles, to be replaced entirely with 2 litre clear polycarbonate (Fizzy drink/water) bottles.
-(Parsnip seedlings on 27/04/2015 below – and yes, I do have to use slug pellets sparingly).These are much more durable – you can stand on one without it breaking, and put all your weight on one if leaning across the bag as above; and being twice the volume, they retain more heat.
+(Parsnip seedlings on 27/04/2015 below – and yes, I do currently use slug pellets, very sparingly, around vegetable seedlings, until they’re established).These polycarbonate bottles are much more durable – you can stand on one without it breaking, and put all your weight on one if leaning across the bag as above; and being twice the volume, they retain more heat.
 In this very cold spring, it’s enabled most of my early sowings to germinate really well outside, with the added use of old windows early on, now replaced with enviromesh.
-(Minus 6 degrees C in late April below, and notice how the frost has melted, or perhaps not even formed, above the bottles)…
+(Minus 6 degrees C in late April below, and notice how the frost has melted, or perhaps not even formed, above the bottles).

 From the above trials, serious vegetable growers may scoff and deduce that I’m trying to ditch a lot of conventional vegetable growing wisdom.
-To which I can only agree, and add that my ideal would be growing most of our vegetables from a small area with no digging.
-Simply sowing, then perhaps one or two weeding sessions early on, probably thinning of a crop, and then much later just a simple harvest.
+To which I can only agree, and add that my ideal would be to be able to grow most of our vegetables, from a small area, with no digging.
+Simply sowing, then perhaps one or two weeding sessions early on, probably thinning of a crop, and then much later on, a simple harvest.

-I’ll never get there, but I guess my problem is that I’d rather spend time, say, watching how quickly the stamens on the Camassia quamash split length ways to reveal their gorgeous yellow pollen, rather than worrying too much about getting a perfect crop.
-These are the latest new bulb added to the eclectic mix in the Multicultural Magic Terrace Garden, last autumn, and dovetailing perfectly with the mossy Saxifrage, and purple bugle, just tall enough to float above these lower flowers.
-Will they return?
+I’ll never get there, but I guess my problem is that I’d rather spend time, say, watching how quickly the stamens on the Camassia quamash split length ways, to reveal their gorgeous yellow pollen, rather than worrying too much about getting a perfect crop.
+These were some of the latest new bulbs added to the eclectic mix in the multicultural magic terrace garden, last autumn, and their flowering dovetails perfectly with the mossy Saxifrage, and purple bugle, and is just tall enough to float above these lower flowers.

 You might even be tempted to ask, with reference to my poor attempts at vegetable gardening: